Foyle's War series 1: "A Lesson in Murder"

+A conscientious objector, David Beale, loses his tribunal appeal and is later found dead in his jail cell.
+At the house of Lawrence Gascoigne, the judge who sentenced him, Joe Cooper – an observant 11-year-old boy who was evacuated from London and is struggling to cope with his new surroundings – is killed by a hand grenade booby trap in the summerhouse.
+Foyle's investigation reveals a relationship between the judge's daughter, Susan, and a local worker, Peter Buckingham.
+Foyle also becomes suspicious of the actual purpose of the mysterious factory at which Buckingham works.
+Later, while guarding the house, Milner is caught in an apparently compromising position with Susan and is asked to leave.
+Shortly thereafter, the judge is found shot dead inside a room with locked windows.
+Foyle's investigations centre on the gun used and finally on the judge's wife, Emily, who was appalled by her husband's treatment of Joe.

 Cast and characters

-Milner is seen limping and uses one walking stick; it appears he is becoming accustomed to his false leg.
+Milner is limping and uses one walking stick; it appears he is becoming accustomed to his false leg.
 However, his wife, Jane, continues to be upset by it.
-She leaves him, saying she is going to stay with her sister Kate in Wales.
-The episode reveals Foyle's long-standing friendship with Carlo Lucciano, a restaurant owner, which dates back to when Foyle's wife was alive.
-Foyle mentions that his son Andrew is undergoing pilot training with the RAF in Scotland.
+She leaves him to stay with her sister Kate in Wales.
+The episode reveals Foyle's long-standing friendship with Carlo Lucciano, an Italian restaurant owner in Hastings, which dates back to when Foyle's wife was alive.
+Foyle mentions that his son Andrew training as a pilot with the RAF in Scotland.
 Tony Lucciano asks Stewart to be "his girl" and write to him while he is serving.
 She appears reluctant but finally agrees.
 There is no reference to Tony after this episode.
 The boy Joe (Greg Prentice) and his father Eric (Ian Puleston-Davies) are identified by the surname "Pearson" during the episode, but are credited as "Cooper".